Bira/octopus-carnival/_posts/2022-09-16-mind-flayer.md

 Underdark, supporting a small collective of illithid masters, who in turn might be led by an Elder Brain.

-Elder Brains live in special life support vats, and despite being stationary are psionic powerhouses.
+Elder Brains live in special life support vats, and are psionic powerhouses.
 Third Edition had Elder Brains as deceivers who absorbed the knowledge and power of deceased illithids.
 Fifth Edition would make mind flayers into a full-on hive mind centered on the brains.
 Here in Fourth they're neither of those things.
 Instead, they are revered leaders and masterminds.
-They form the center of a telepathic network linking all the illithids in the collective, who can communicate and share information instantly through it.
+They form the center of a telepathic network linking all the illithids in the collective, who can communicate and share information instantly through it while retaining their individuality.

 When an illithid collective passes a certain threshold of size and combined power, it performs a specific procedure on its wisest and most respected